Please note that this article contains affiliate links, read disclosures here.

 What’s worse than missing your flight?

 That might be – missing one of your belongings.
-I am always proactive in trying to ensure that I have all my possessions accounted for and secure.
+I’m always proactive in trying to ensure that I have all my possessions accounted for and secure.

-Important documents such as passports are always within reach and never left behind in the hotel room.
+Also, important documents such as passports should be within reach and never left behind in the hotel room/apartment.

 I collect receipts for two purposes.